onslyde/onslyde/README.md

 #Very basic instructions
 <ul>
 <li><a href="http://onslyde.com" target="_blank">Signup here</a> and get a session ID.
-Make a note of your assigned "session ID".
-The UI sucks right now, so after you hit the submit button it will show up in a barely visible green box above the name input.</li>
+Make a note of your assigned "session ID" after you hit the submit button it will show up above the name input.
+(You will also get an email with the info)</li>
 <li>Save <a href="http://onslyde.com/example-deck.html" target="_blank">this slide deck</a> to disk (Save As->"Webpage, HTML Only").</li>
 <li>Open the HTML file you saved, hit ctrl-f and find "sessionID".
 Replace the current sessionID value (103) with the one from your signup.</li>
 <li>You now have a private session for your presentation.</li>
-<li><a href="https://github.com/wesleyhales/onslyde">Come help out with the project</a></li>
 </ul>

 #Hosting/Uploading